 Additionally, the pancreatic fractional insulin area was approximately fivefold higher in DM-I patients compared to individuals not receiving incretin therapy.
 Increased pancreatic mass and precancerous cells, which may potentially develop into tumors or pancreatic cancer.

-Novo Nordisk’s own clinical trials revealed common side effects such as upper respiratory infections and gastrointestinal problems, but more serious concerns emerged regarding the potential for pancreatic cancer and thyroid tumors.
+Novo Nordisk’s own clinical trials revealed common Victoza side effects such as upper respiratory infections and gastrointestinal problems, but more serious concerns emerged regarding the potential for pancreatic cancer and thyroid tumors.

 While the FDA has not definitively concluded the connection between Victoza and pancreatic cancer, it has issued warnings about the risks of acute pancreatitis and thyroid tumors.